joanms/unicorn-attractor/README.md

 - **I want to be able to communicate with other users.** Each page giving details of a bug or feature has a comments panel where users can read comments about it from other users, and add their own comments.

 - **I want to be able to communicate with the site's admin.** There is a link in the navbar and in the welcome text on the home page enabling users to email the site's admin.
 Please note that since this is a site for a fictional game, the email address is fake.
+I consider email preferable to a contact form because the user will automatically have a copy of their communication in their email sent items and any chain of communication between the user and the site admin can be maintained.

 - **I want the process of submitting tickets to be clear and intuitive.** There are links in the navbar to forms where users can report bugs and request features.
 These links also appear as buttons on the pages listing all reported bugs and all requested features.